Health Insurance

 A new era of health insurance

-What BCBS was doing was functionally creating a new and very profitable frontier in an industry that was hundreds of years old.
+BCBS was essentially reinventing an industry that had been around for hundreds of years.
 It wouldn't go unnoticed for long.
-Incumbent insurance companies quickly rolled out similar health plan offerings, which led to the rise of the titans of "BUCA" (Blue Cross Blue Shield, United Healthcare, Cigna, Aetna).
+Incumbent insurance companies quickly rolled out similar health plan offerings, which led to the rise of the titans otherwise known as the BUCAs (Blue Cross Blue Shield, United Healthcare, Cigna, Aetna).
 And boy, have they ever risen:

 Here's a bit of quick information on the remaining companies in that fun little acronym: